-Issu ance of additional units No approval right.
-Amo endment of the partnership agreement Certain amendments may be made by the general partner without the approval of the unitholders.
+Issuance of additional units No approval right.
+Amendment of the partnership agreement Certain amendments may be made by the general partner without the approval of the unitholders.
 Other amendments require the approval of a unit majority.
-Please read "-Amendment of the Partnership Agreement" Mer ger of our partnership or the sale of all or substantially all of our assets Unit majority in certain circumstances.
+Please read "-Amendment of the Partnership Agreement".
+Merger of our partnership or the sale of all or substantially all of our assets Unit majority in certain circumstances.
 Please read "-Merger, Consolidation, Conversion, Sale or Other Disposition of Assets".
-Diss solution of our partnership Unit majority.
-Please read "-Termination and Dissolution".
-Con atinuation of our business upon dissolution Unit majority.
-Please read "-Termination and Dissolution".
-Witl hdrawal of the general partner No approval right.
+Dissolution of our partnership Unit majority.
+Please read "Termination and Dissolution".
+Continuation of our business upon dissolution Unit majority.
+Please read "Termination and Dissolution".
+Withdrawal of the general partner No approval right.
 Please read "-Withdrawal or Removal of the General Partner".
-Ren noval of the general partner Not less than $66^2/3\%$ of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
+Removal of the general partner Not less than 66 2 / 3 % of the outstanding units, voting as a single class, including units held by our general partner and its affiliates.
 Please read "-Withdrawal or Removal of the General Partner".
-Trar nsfer of the general partner interest No approval right.
+Transfer of the general partner interest No approval right.
 See "-Transfer of General Partner Units".
-Trar nsfer of incentive distribution rights No approval right.
+Transfer of incentive distribution rights No approval right.
 Please read "-Transfer of Incentive Distribution Rights".
-Trar nsfer of ownership interests in our general partner No approval required at any time.
-Please read "-Transfer of Ownership otherwise acts in conformity with the provisions of the partnership agreement, such limited partner's liability under the Delaware Act will be limited, subject to possible exceptions, to the amount of capital such limited partner is obligated to contribute to us for its units plus its share of any undistributed profits and assets.
-If it were determined, however, that the right, or exercise of the right, by the limited partners as a group:
+Transfer of ownership interests in our general partner No approval required at any time.
+Please read "-Transfer of Ownership Interests in the General Partner".